hank-cp/d2-admin-start-kit-plus/README.md

 * Devtool
     * it's now `source-map`, original it's `cheap-source-map`.
 If you run into performance issue, consider modify it.
-* Async Component
+* Async Vue Component
     * Originally [D2Admin](https://github.com/d2-projects/d2-admin) switch
     [sync/async Vue component](https://vuejs.org/v2/guide/components-dynamic-async.html)
     loading by env (development/production).
 But we
     have difficulty to handle this in module way with webpack.
 So we change it to:
         * Load D2Admin components in sync way.
         * Load module components in async way.
 If you get performance issue, consider change it to sync way.
 * Add a global `EventBus`, usage:
   ```
     this.$emitToGlobal('change', event.target.value)